 Title: Assistant Director of Admissions

-Territory: Freshman Students - South Carolina (counties: Darlington, Dillon, Florence, Kershaw, Marion, Marlboro), - Alabama, Alaska, Arizona, Arkansas, California, Colorado, Hawaii, Idaho, Indiana, Iowa, Kansas, Louisiana, Maryland, Mississippi, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Utah, Washington, Wisconsin, Wyoming
+Territory: Freshman Students - South Carolina (counties: Darlington, Dillon, Florence, Kershaw, Marion, Marlboro), - Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Hawaii, Idaho, Indiana, Iowa, Kansas, Louisiana, Maryland, Mississippi, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Utah, Washington, Wisconsin, Wyoming

 Educational Background: B.A. in English